ibm-cloud-docs/watson-assistant/backup-data.md

     - Replace `${INSTANCE}` with the name of the instance that you want to back up.
     - Replace `${BACKUP_DIR}` with the directory where the `postgres.yaml` and `resourceController.yaml` files are located.

-1. Copy the files that you downloaded and created in the previous steps to any existing directory on a Postgres pod.

-    1. Run the following command to find Postgres pods:

         ```bash
         oc get pods | grep ${INSTANCE}-postgres